Virginia Tech® home

 Test Environment

-The intension behind these type of accommodations is to address limitations directly connected to medical or cognitive needs.
-Students and instructors will receive instructions and support for any additional tools that may be needed for implementation.
+The intention behind these type of accommodations is to address limitations directly connected to medical or cognitive needs.
+Students and instructors will receive instructions that explain how to implement these accommodations.
+Some examples of these environment accommodations are:

-• Access to food, drink or medication during exam
+• Access to food, drinks, and medication during exam

 • No more than one test per day